jamshaidsohail5/cube-lang/readme.md

 ### Reduce

-Many data transform problems can be used using reduce operations.
+Reduce operations are often used to solve data transform problems.
 Cube provides both recursive (stateless) and iterative (stateful) forms of reduction.

 In pure-functional programming, [reduce](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) is a *stateless* function that applies a combining operation to recursively to a data structure.
 A simple example of this is using the addition operator to reduce a list to its sum.